fieldtrip/website/development/testing.md

 {% include markup/end %}

 {% include markup/info %}
-It is important to keep in mind that the test files or directories related to a GitHub issue or Bugzilla report are named after the GitHub issue or Bugzilla number.
+Test data that is related to a specific GitHub or Bugzilla issue is named correspondingly, for example `bugXXX.mat` or `issueXXX.mat`.
 {% include markup/end %}

 ### Failed and obsolete tests